richardtallent/vue-simple-calendar/README.md

 There are other great calendar components out there, but most are either intended to be used as date pickers, or had way too many features for me.
 I wanted something that would simply show a month as a grid, and show scheduled activities (including multi-day items) on that grid.
 While the component goes beyond that simple use case, that is still the core focus.

 - Shows a traditional month-grid calendar.
 Also supports weeks, years, or _multiple_ weeks, months, or years.
-- Can show scheduled "items," including multi-day items, with optional time of day.
+- Can show scheduled "items," including multi-day items, with an optional time of day.
 - If there are too many items to see in a week, you can scroll to see the others.
 - If there are too many weeks to see in the calendar component, you can scroll to see the others.
 - Optional support for dragging and dropping items between dates.